jmeegan2/sahajSoftwareAssignment/myVersion/readme.md

 1. Start with a simple function to check if a row is complete.
 2. Expand to handle all game types using if/else or a switch statement.
 3. Encapsulate logic in classes if the problem grows in complexity.
-4. Write tests as you go to make sure each part works.
+4. Write tests as I go to make sure each part works.
 5. Refactor to remove duplication and improve clarity.